 Of Metals and Electrons for fixed media (2010)

-I have always been fascinated by the sound of electricity and how it is consistently present in our everyday lives without us noticing them.
-A “silent” room with any object that can transfer currency is never truly silent.
-There is always an extremely high frequency that is, though normally unnoticeable and unseen, it is surprisingly present and “loud” if one really focuses his/her attention on listening to the sound.
-In my imagination, the invisible electrons can then be seen as they flow through the air molecules and other substances.
+I have always been fascinated by the sound of electricity and how it is inevitable present in our lives without us noticing.
+Every day, we interact with it unconsciously.
+A “silent” room or place is almost never truly silent.
+There always is an extremely high frequency that is normally unnoticeable and unseen but surprisingly present and “loud,” if one focuses his/her attention on it.
+In my imagination, the invisible electrons can be visualized as though they flow through the air molecules and other substances naturally.

-The closest sound that I can associate to the sound I have described above is the resonant of any metal, which to me, creates some very high overtones that approximate the sonic images of my “loud” room.
-To make a connection, metal is a conductor that can effectively transfer electric currency, and this is the theme to my Of Metals and Electrons.
-This piece contains metal sounds that are stretched and layered, with which emerges a narrative that guides the listeners through these invisible sounds.
+The closest sound that I can associate to the sound I described above is the resonance of any metal, which creates some high overtones.
+To make a connection, metal is a conductor that can effectively transfer electric current.
+This becomes the theme to the piece, which contains metal sounds that are stretched and layered, as well as sounds that are associated with them.
+It provokes a narrative that guides the listeners through visualizing the imaginative and invisible electricity.

 * click here to return to Electroacoustic